tarun-bainsla/Raspi/README.md

 # Raspi
-A simple Website Design for a Headphone Showcasing
+A Simple E-commerce website for Headphones